 Healthy is as healthy thinks

 As it happens, the quality of your inner life can have a lot to do with the quality of your health as you age.
-“There are any number of studies that have shown a direct link between state of mind and state of health,” said Rita Zeller, GraceMed’s Director of Behavioral Heath.
-“There’s even evidence that people who have a life-threatening illness often live longer simply becuase they have a positive outlook.”
+“There are any number of studies that have shown a direct link between the state of mind and state of health,” said Rita Zeller, GraceMed’s Director of Behavioral Health.
+“There’s even evidence that people who have a life-threatening illness often live longer simply because they have a positive outlook.”

 So scientifically speaking, you really are as young as you feel.
 One important reason why appears to be rooted in stress.
 Negative emotions trigger stress which can, in turn, weaken the immune system and make you more vulnerable to infection and disease.

 But it’s one thing to know the value of an untroubled heart and quite another to have one — especially after a lifetime that can so often be filled with painful experiences.
 Here again, though, there’s a kernel of wisdom to be drawn from the advice given to Solomon: To live a long life, stay focused on the here and now.

 “You hear a lot of talk about something called ‘mindfulness’ these days, and there’s actually something to it,” said Jeff Hubbell, Behavioral Health Consultant at our ComCare clinic.
 “When your mind wanders, more often than not, the net effect is to increase your unhappy thoughts or feelings.
 Staying focused on the task at hand and being very present of mind about your surroundings and present circumstances can actually help you feel happier.”

 Nutrition & Exercise: Keeping it simple